ArctosDB/documentation-wiki/_documentation/media.markdown

 -   **Detail URL: (<http://arctos.database.museum/media/10002230>)**

-    This is a “fairly permanent” (a decade?) link to the Media Detail page.
+    This is a "fairly permanent" (a decade?) link to the Media Detail page.
 This link should continue to work as long as Arctos is at the same URL and running under the HTTP protocol.
 Suitable for any maintained online link; DOI is perhaps a better choice for paper or PDF archives.
--   **“Stable Exit link” (
+-   **"Stable Exit link" (
     (<http://arctos.database.museum/media/10002230?open>)**

-    Append “?open” (or “?open=true”) to the detail_url; logs the request and redirects to media_URI.
-This is a “fairly permanent” (a decade?) link to the Media URI.
+    Append "?open" (or "?open=true") to the detail_url; logs the request and redirects to media_URI.
+This is a "fairly permanent" (a decade?) link to the Media URI.
 Logging is enabled.
 This link should continue to work as long as Arctos is at the same URL and running under the HTTP protocol, and the media itself is maintained.